 In this clip, Prof. Wright explains a shaming ritual used by the Roman army, which connects directly with some of the language in Paul’s Epistle to the Colossians.

-David Seemuth is the Executive Director of the Wisconsin Center for Christian Study and coordinates seminars and classes.
+David Seemuth is the Founder and President of the Wisconsin Center for Christian Study which exists to bring transformation to Christian believers through the renewal of the mind.
 He and Prof. N.T.
-Wright collaborate in online course development.
-David has been an Adjunct Professor at Trinity International University for over 25 years and teaches in the area of Biblical Studies, specializing in the New Testament.
-He also served as an Associate Pastor at Elmbrook Church in Brookfield, WI for 33 years.
+Wright collaborate in online course development and launched N.T.
+Wright Online in 2015.
+David has been an Adjunct Professor at Trinity International University for over 35 years and teaches in the area of Biblical Studies, specializing in the New Testament.
+He also served as an Associate Pastor at Elmbrook Church in Brookfield, WI, for 30 years.